History of the nude in art: 20th century

-The art of the 20th century underwent a profound transformation: in a more materialistic, more consumerist society, art addresses the senses, not the intellect.
-Likewise, the concept of fashion has gained special relevance, a combination of the speed of communications and the consumerist aspect of today's civilization.
-Thus the avant-garde movements arose, which sought to integrate art into society, seeking a greater artist-spectator interrelationship, since it is the latter who interprets the work, being able to discover meanings that the artist did not even know.
+The art of the 20th century underwent a profound transformation: in a more materialistic, more consumerist society, art addresses the senses rather than the intellect.
+Likewise, the concept of fashion has gained particular relevance, a product of the speed of communication and the consumerist aspect of today's civilization.
+Thus, the avant-garde movements arose, which sought to integrate art into society, aiming for a greater interrelationship between artist and spectator, since it is the latter who interprets the work and can discover meanings the artist did not even know.
 The latest artistic trends have even lost interest in the artistic object: traditional art was an art of the object, the current art of the concept.
 There is a revaluation of active art, of action, of spontaneous, ephemeral manifestations, of non-commercial art (conceptual art, happening, environment).

-In the twentieth century the nude has been gaining more and more prominence, especially thanks to the mass media, which have allowed its wider dissemination, especially in film, photography and comics, and more recently, the Internet.
-It has also proliferated to a great extent in advertising, due to its increasing social acceptance, and being a great attraction for people.
+In the twentieth century, the nude has gained increasing prominence, especially thanks to the mass media, which have enabled its wider dissemination, particularly in film, photography, and comics, and, more recently, the Internet.
+It has also proliferated to a great extent in advertising, due to its increasing social acceptance and its great appeal to people.
 Nudity no longer has the negative connotation it had in previous times, mainly due to the increase of secularism among society, which perceives nudity as something more natural and not morally objectionable.
 In this sense, nudism and naturism have been gaining followers in recent years, and no one is scandalized to see another person naked on a beach.
-It is also worth noting the growing cult of the body, with practices such as bodybuilding, fitness and aerobics, which allow the body to be shaped according to standards that are considered aesthetically pleasing.
+It is also worth noting the growing cult of the body, with practices such as bodybuilding, fitness, and aerobics, which allow the body to be shaped to standards considered aesthetically pleasing.